Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-applications.md

 ## Application Templates

-To get you started quickly, we provide a set of application templates that cover the most common use cases.
-Once you click on "Create Application", a modal will appear to let you select an application template depending on your needs.
-If you have a particular use case or want to create an application step by step, you can click the `Create Your Own` option.
-It is important to note that these templates will only pre-fill the fields in the create application page, and once created, your application has no relationship with the template in any way.
+To get you started quickly, we provide a set of Application Templates that cover the most common use cases.
+Once you click on "Create Application", a modal will appear to let you select an Application Template depending on your needs.
+If you have a particular use case or want to create an Application step by step, you can click the `Create Your Own` option.
+It is important to note that these templates will only pre-fill the fields in the Create Application page, and once created, your Application has no relationship with the template in any way.

 <img alt="Application Templates" src="/assets/images/concepts/application-templates.png">

 In this modal you can see we provide templates for the most common usages such as `Payments`, `Banking` and `PII Data`.
-However, we also have the `Starters` section which allows you to create your own application step by step if you have a custom use case or want to get started quickly with a `Full Access` application.
+However, we also have the `Starters` section which allows you to create your own Application step by step if you have a custom use case or want to get started quickly with a `Full Access` Application.
 The last section is `Management`, which provides a `Full Management Access` template to get all the managing permissions available.

 The `Payments`, `Banking` and `PII Data` sections all provide four templates each with specific [Access Rules](https://developers.basistheory.com/concepts/what-are-access-rules/) for its objective.
-These four templates are `Collect (PCI/Bank/PII) Data`, which enables the application to only create or update tokens in the given [container](https://developers.basistheory.com/concepts/what-are-containers/); `Display (PCI/Bank/PII) Data`, which allows applications to read the sensitive raw data stored in tokens; `Use (PCI/Bank/PII) Data`, for applications that need to use tokens in a Reactor or Proxy; and `Full (PCI/Bank/PII) Data Access`, which gives access to all token operations (create, update, read, use, delete) within that container.
+These four templates are `Collect (PCI/Bank/PII) Data`, which enables the Application to only create or update tokens in the given [container](https://developers.basistheory.com/concepts/what-are-containers/); `Display (PCI/Bank/PII) Data`, which allows applications to read the sensitive raw data stored in tokens; `Use (PCI/Bank/PII) Data`, for applications that need to use tokens in a Reactor or Proxy; and `Full (PCI/Bank/PII) Data Access`, which gives access to all token operations (create, update, read, use, delete) within that container.

-Remember these templates are more of recommendations that enable you to get started quickly, but you can update the fields that are pre-filled after selecting them as you like, and if none work for you, you can still create an application that conforms to your specific needs.
+Remember these templates are more of recommendations that enable you to get started quickly, but you can update the fields that are pre-filled after selecting them as you like, and if none work for you, you can still create an Application that conforms to your specific needs.